vuejs/docs/src/guide/extras/web-components.md

 ### Passing DOM Properties

 Since DOM attributes can only be strings, we need to pass complex data to custom elements as DOM properties.
-When setting props on a custom element, Vue 3 automatically checks DOM-property presence using the `in` operator and will prefer setting the value as a DOM property if the key is present.
+When setting props on a custom element, Vue 3 automatically checks DOM-property presence using the `in` operator and will prefer to set the value as a DOM property if the key is present.
 This means that, in most cases, you won't need to think about this if the custom element follows the [recommended best practices](https://web.dev/custom-elements-best-practices/).

 However, there could be rare cases where the data must be passed as a DOM property, but the custom element does not properly define/reflect the property (causing the `in` check to fail).
 In this case, you can force a `v-bind` binding to be set as a DOM property using the `.prop` modifier: